whatmakeart/whatmakeart.github.io/content/3d-modeling/maya/3d-modeling-basics-maya.md

 <iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/-SpVNiRqeKY?si=-UGVKSDZk_-JlTDa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-[Maya](maya.md) is a 3D modeling program that can be overwhelming at the start but like any software, becomes much easier and understandable with a bit of use.
+[Maya](./maya.md) is a [3D modeling](../3d-modeling.md) program that can be overwhelming at the start but like any software, becomes much easier and understandable with a bit of use.
+The official [Maya Help Documentation](https://help.autodesk.com/view/MAYAUL/2025/ENU/) is a great place to get started with the basics of Maya as well as explore advanced topics.

 ## Maya Keyboard Shortcuts [^1]